 The Online Media Monitor (OMM): Ongoing monitoring of the transnational online media debate on climate change

-For large parts of the general public, media are the central source of information about climate change, and today people are increasingly turning to the online services offered by classic and newer media providers in order to stay informed.
+Online media – both from journalistic outlets and from social networking platforms – are central sources of information about climate change.
 Therefore, analyses of online reporting are important for the understanding of how climate change is constructed in public debates.

-To contribute to this goal, an Online Media Monitor for climate change will be developed.
-This will result in a website offering CliSAP-members access to data of an automated, daily updated monitoring of the climate debate in online media.
-The project will thus expand the available social-scientific data on climate change.
-One potential application would be an investigation of whether, and if so how, short-term temperature records affect the media attention paid to climate change.
+To contribute to this goal, the Online Media Monitor for climate change was developed.
+It provides data of an automated daily updated monitoring of the transnational climate debate in online media.
+One application is an investigation of whether, and if so how, short-term temperature records affect the media attention paid to climate change.

 If you are interested in working with our data or have any further questions, please contact us.

 - Michael Brüggemann (CRG Media Constructions of Climate Change)

 - Ana Ivanova (CRG Media Constructions of Climate Change)

 - Alexander Sängerlaub (CRG Media Constructions of Climate Change)

 - Stefanie Walter (CRG Media Constructions of Climate Change)

 - Judith Pape (CRG Media Constructions of Climate Change)